How to stop a dog from barking at people on walks?

 He’ll also generally be calmer if he’s at your side and less likely to be out in front ready to “protect” you.

-4. Work with your dog on basic commands within her threshold.
+4. Work with your dog on basic commands within her threshold to prevent barking at strangers.

 Head out for a walk with your dog using your dog’s training collar and treats.
 Seek out her “triggers” but stop just far enough away so she doesn’t bark or react.
 Shower her with the treats.
 Then, TURN AND LEAVE before you get close enough to trigger a reaction.